 In 2004, Breillat had a stroke.
 Years later, following rehabilitation, she was swindled by Christophe Rocancourt, a con man who masqueraded as a member of the Rockefeller family and who had been convicted in 2002 in the U.S. of theft, grand larceny, bribery, and perjury.
 He had been slated to star in a film by Breillat (with Naomi Campbell), but the director accused him of conning her out of 700,000 euros and won her case in court.
 Needless to say, the movie was dropped.

 In Abuse of Weakness, Isabelle Huppert stars as Breillat’s onscreen alter ego, Maud Schoenberg, a filmmaker who has a massive brain hemorrhage in the opening scene.
-Her left arm is paralyzed, and she struggles to unfold her left hand.
 The physical demands of the role offer a new opportunity for Huppert, who is otherwise on automatic pilot, aloof and disdainful.
 After Maud learns to walk again, she happens upon a TV chat show with convicted con man Viko (French rapper Kool Shen).
 His hangdog look grabs her attention, and his “bitter pride” makes him perfect for the leading man in her new film.
 Viko accepts the part, but Maud then breaks her own rule: meeting with an actor before the shoot.

 Notably, Maud’s family has stayed away, except when a relapse lands her back in the hospital.
 When they and her attorney confront her with the news that she’s broke, thanks to her loans to Viko, she tears up and responds that when she gave check after check to him and he failed to repay her, she didn’t care, so neither will the audience.